 - You will acclimatize better by gaining altitude much more gradually (including walking over a pass that lies higher than Namche Bazaar) as well as get into the rhythm of the hills before you reach the added challenge of high altitude.

-- You will be supporting villages, teahouses and lodges that have fallen to the wayside since the construction of the airport at Lukla.
+- You will be supporting villages, teahouses, and lodges that have fallen by the wayside since the construction of the airport at Lukla.

 Outline Day to Day Itinerary: